This blog may contain affiliate links. Read our disclosure policy for more info.

-Our guide then showed us around at the top of the gorge and had us jumping off cliffs, swimming through tunnels, and swimming in between rocks.
-It was quite the adventure activity and we loved every minute!
+Our guide then showed us around the top of the gorge and had us jumping off cliffs, swimming through tunnels, and swimming in between rocks.
+It was quite an adventure activity and we loved every minute!

 If climbing and swimming aren’t your things, then the bottom pool at Barramundi Gorge is just as beautiful!
 Here, you can go for a refreshing swim in the calm waters at the base of the waterfall.

-Which is your favourite out of all of the waterfalls near Darwin?
+Which is your favorite out of all of the waterfalls near Darwin?
 Tell us in the comments!